ome/omero-documentation/omero/sysadmins/in-place-import.rst

 In-place import
 ===============

-In-place import is a feature added to OMERO 5.0.0 to allow files which are already present on the server machine to be imported into OMERO without the need to copy them.
+In-place import allows files which are already present on the server machine to be imported into OMERO without the need to copy them.
 This requires users to have shell (|SSH|, etc.) access to the server machine, and so there are a number of :ref:`limitations <limitations>` to this implementation.
 Development of this feature is on-going, with